 To help improve vaccine equity, the National Association of Community Health Centers, (NACHC) partnered with the Center for Care Innovations to apply lessons learned from COVID-19 to address flu and pneumococcal vaccines as well as other adult immunizations.

-NACHC’s strategies in year 4 of a national initiative to strengthen public health systems, including closing immunization gaps, includes working with up to 10 primary care associations, health center-controlled networks (HCCNs), and up to 80 health centers to get more shots in arms by:• Applying CDC Standards for Adult Immunization Practice • Working with states on Adult Immunization Programs • Harmonizing adult immunization service delivery with clinical and data workflows • Rolling out traditional and non-traditional partnerships • Working with health care extenders such as pharmacists and community health workers • Developing strategies to improve documentation of adult vaccinations and interoperability
+NACHC’s strategies during the 4th year of a national initiative to strengthen public health systems, including closing immunization gaps, included working with up to 10 primary care associations, health center-controlled networks (HCCNs), and up to 80 health centers to get more shots in arms by:• Applying CDC Standards for Adult Immunization Practice • Working with states on Adult Immunization Programs • Harmonizing adult immunization service delivery with clinical and data workflows • Rolling out traditional and non-traditional partnerships • Working with health care extenders such as pharmacists and community health workers • Developing strategies to improve documentation of adult vaccinations and interoperability

 A collaborative approach that starts at point of care and builds on existing assets in the health center network will result in long-term cost savings, shared knowledge, patient and provider engagement, and increased coordination.

-This program, designed to strengthen adult immunization practices in health centers serving high risk vulnerable populations, is supported by a federal initiative called the Strengthening Public Health Systems and Services through National Partnerships to Improve and Protect the Nation's Health.The federal initiative is currently in its forth year of operation.
+This program, designed to strengthen adult immunization practices in health centers serving high risk vulnerable populations, was supported by a federal initiative called the Strengthening Public Health Systems and Services through National Partnerships to Improve and Protect the Nation's Health.During this program, the federal initiative was in its forth year of operation.